Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 ▸ **succeedOnTickWhen**(`tick`: _number_, `func`: () => _void_): _void_

-The GameTest will succeed when the given amount of ticks has passed and the `func` parameter calls an assert function
+The GameTest will succeed when the given amount of ticks has passed, and the `func` parameter calls an assert function.

 ##### Parameters: